Fix For Default Parameter Value Not Compile Time Constant Error

 const string userName = "MyUserName";

-Only built in types can be marked as constant, such as numbers as int, float, double, char, bool, and strings.
+Only built-in types can be marked as constant, such as numbers such as int, float, double, char, bool, and strings.

 What Are Default Values of a Parameters?

 Default values are values assigned to optional parameters in the function declaration.
-If function call does not pass anything those optional parameters then the default value will be assigned automatically to the optional parameter.
-Every optional parameter has to have a default value, in case the function call does not pass a argument to the optional paramter.
+If the function call does not pass anything of those optional parameters then the default value will be assigned automatically to the optional parameter.
+Every optional parameter has to have a default value, in case the function call does not pass an argument to the optional parameter.

 public void StartCountDownTimer(int hours = 6, int minutes = 40, int seconds = 30)